Christopher Newport Captains: Baseball

-Individual sports

-Baseball

 The Captains baseball team has made 10 appearances in the NCAA Division III baseball tournament, notably finishing in 3rd and 2nd place in 2002 and 2003, respectively, under the coaching of John Harvell.
 The CNU baseball team has fielded 10 All American Athletes.

 Basketball

 The CNU Men's basketball team holds an impressive .683 percent victory percentage (as of the end of the 2021-22 season) and 16 All-American Athlete honors over its almost 60 years of existence.
 The men's team has reached the final four of the D-III tournament twice, in 2016 and 2019.
 CNU has also produced NBA player Lamont Strothers.
+The Captains are currently under the direction of head coach John Krikorian.

 In 2023, the Captains won their first Men's D-III National Championship over Mount Union with a last second, buzzer-beater layup by junior Trey Barber, 74–72.

 The Women's basketball team, started in 1971, sports an overall win percentage at .669 (as of the end of the 2021-22 season) and has fielded 7 All-American Athlete honors.
-The women's team has reached the final four of the D-III tournament twice, in 2011 and 2017, and have made the national championship game in the 2023 tournament.
+The women's team has reached the final four of the D-III tournament twice, in 2011 and 2017, and were the national runners-up in the 2023 tournament.